vale981/agent/README.md

 There is an API-server running as part of `indihub-agent` and listening on port `:2020` (or on port specified via `-api-port=N` parameter) which provides two different APIs to control or use `indihub-agent`:

-- RESTful API to get status or switch modes of the the agent
+- RESTful API to get status or switch modes of the agent
 - Websocket API to control equipment via websocket-connections

 By default API-server works over HTTP-protocol.
 You can switch it to work over TLS by providing `-api-tls` parameter.
 This will make `indihub-agent` to generate self-signed CA and certificate.